ankitsultana/keeper-ui/README.md

 The server will start on port 12345 by default.

+### Keeper UI Integration

+#### Using zk.ankitsultana.com

+Once your HTTP Proxy is up and able to connect to your Zookeeper instance (see Configuration section below), you can go to zk.ankitsultana.com to browse your Zookeeper instance's contents.

+#### Running UI Locally

+You can also run the frontend locally by using the submodule under the `app` folder.
+Simply run `npm install` and `npm run dev`.

 ## Configuration

 Create an `application.yml` file to configure the server and ZooKeeper instances: